mxhold/elo_rating/README.md

 EloRating.rating_adjustment(0.36, 1) # => 15.36
 ```

-Their rating should go up about 15 points if they win.
+This means their rating should now be 1915.

 ## K-factor